 Hypothetical contractor Vasilis is a risk management consultant for a pharmaceutical firm.
 He falls into IR35 because the business controls where he works, he’s unable to take on additional work due to his contract and his role includes management responsibilities.
 This means he’s considered to be an employee under IR35.

 Susan, a freelance web designer, employment status falls outside of IR35, and she’s responsible for handling her own tax.
 This is because she works for multiple clients, from a location of her choosing, and is paid for work completed (not by day).

 Both Vasilis and Susan are service industry contractors, but their business models are quite different when you dig below the surface.
 And it might seem tempting to lump them both into the same category, but this would be penalised by HMRC.

-Even businesses with the most robust management strategy are likely to make mistake in the early days.
-What’s most important is that you can provide evidence of comprehensive processes and policies that guide IR35 decision making within the business.
+Even businesses with the most robust management strategy are likely to make mistakes in the early days.
+What’s most important is that you can provide evidence of comprehensive processes and policies that guide IR35 decision-making within the business.
 Non-compliance won’t be punished in the first year unless it’s deliberate.